Marcelino Antonio Maralit: Priesthood

 Maralit was ordained to the priesthood on March 13, 1995 at the Roman Catholic Archdiocese of Lipa.
 He first served as parochial vicar of the Immaculate Conception Parish Church in Bauan, Batangas from 1995 to 1996 and concurrently as a professor at St. Francis de Sales Major Seminary in Lipa until 1999.
 He became Assistant Director of Archdiocesan Commission on Vocation from 1996 to 1998, and Director from 1998 to 1999.
 From 2003 to 2009, he served as a professor, priest, formator, vice chancellor, and Dean of Studies at St. Francis de Sales Theological Seminary, where he also chaired the Construction Committee from 2006 onwards.
 He became the Rector of the seminary in 2009, serving until 2013.
 He then served as parochial vicar of the Parish of Santo Niño de Lipa in Barangay Marawoy, Lipa, from 2011 to 2013.
 In 2013, he became the parish priest of Invención de la Santa Cruz Parish in Alitagtag, Batangas, and was appointed member of the Council of Priests of the Archdiocese of Lipa.

 Episcopate

 Maralit was eventually appointed as Bishop of Boac on December 31, 2014.
 On March 13, 2015, he was ordained a bishop by Cardinal Gaudencio Rosales, Archbishop Emeritus of Manila, at San Sebastián Cathedral in Lipa, coinciding with his 20th sacerdotal anniversary.
 He was installed as Bishop of Boac on March 17, 2015, succeeding Reynaldo Evangelista, who was appointed the Bishop of Imus.

 On September 21, 2024, Pope Francis appointed him as the fifth Bishop of San Pablo, succeeding Buenaventura Famadico, who had resigned exactly a year prior for health reasons.
 His canonical installation was held on November 21, 2024 at the Saint Paul the First Hermit Cathedral, presided over by Archbishop of Manila Cardinal José Advincula, and Mylo Hubert Vergara, the Bishop of Pasig and Apostolic Administrator of San Pablo.

+On April 9, 2026, Pope Leo XIV appointed Maralit as a member of the Vatican Dicastery for Communication.